 If you’re under 18 years old, you should have no more than 100 milligrams of caffeine per day, according to the American Academy of Pediatrics.

-Regardless of which energy drink he consumed, the teen was already over the 100 milligram mark when he drank the McDonalds latte.
-The (undisclosed) energy drink he consumed afterwards is not irrelevant, but it’s not the full story.
+Regardless of which energy drink he consumed, the teen was already over the 100-milligram mark when he drank the McDonalds latte.
+The (undisclosed) energy drink he consumed afterward is not irrelevant, but it’s not the full story.

 Where The News Outlets are Getting it Right

 The coroner said it perfectly in an article from AJC.com,